 From time to time, we repurchase our common stock in the open market pursuant to programs approved by our Board of Directors.
+During the quarter ended December 31, 2007, we expended \$82.4 million in connection with our repurchase of common stock under such programs.

-In November 2006, our Board of Directors approved a new common stock repurchase program that replaced a previous program.
-The new program allows us to purchase shares of our common stock up to an aggregate cost of \$500.0 million.
-Through June 30, 2007, we had repurchased 7,196,800 shares of our common stock under this new program for an aggregate cost of \$282.1 million.
+In November 2007, our Board of Directors approved a new common stock repurchase program that replaced a previous program.
+The new program allows us to purchase shares of our common stock up to an aggregate cost of \$250.0 million.
+As of December 31, 2007, we had \$182.3 million remaining under this authorization.